ablyamitsaini/ewheelers_V9.1.1/readme.txt

     .
 New Payment method Braintree implemented.
 	.
 From name on email notifications updated with site from name.
 	.
 Import Error log file will be automatically downloaded if it contains errors listing.
+	.
+Removed setting to use userId or username from import/export.
+Only username will be in use.
 Note:
 	Exceute {domainUrl}/dummy/update-cat-order-code.